Jesstnt/CHANGELOG/1-Feb 10, 2023-GPT Prompter-0.0.1-Feature.md

 ## Introducing Built-in Chatmodes

-We've taken your conversations to the next level by integrating prompts from the renowned Awesome ChatGPT collection as built-in chatmodes.
+We've taken your conversations to the next level by integrating prompts from the renowned [Awesome ChatGPT prompts collection](https://github.com/f/awesome-chatgpt-prompts) as built-in chatmodes.
 Choose from options like Code Assistant for application development or Copywriting mode for persuasive copy creation.
 These chatmodes enhance your chatGPT experience, providing tailored responses based on your chosen context.